 Industrial Cogeneration

-Vista has a decades-long history of engineering some of the most successful facilities in the Canadian energy sector.
+Vista Projects has a decades-long history of engineering some of the most successful facilities in the Canadian energy sector.
 We understand the advantages and disadvantages of cogeneration and have extensive experience designing specialized processes to maximize a facility’s thermal and electrical commodity use, through combined heat and power systems.

-Vista focuses on helping clients analyze their power needs and engineering fit-for-purpose design solutions.
-Additionally, Vista has relationships with a variety of power producers that can provide financing, ownership, and operation, depending on the end client’s preference.
+Vista Projects focuses on helping clients analyze their power needs and engineering fit-for-purpose design solutions.
+Additionally, Vista Projects has relationships with a variety of power producers that can provide financing, ownership, and operation, depending on the end client’s preference.

 Common technologies used in both bottoming cycle or topping cycle combined heat and power systems include: